Feb 9, 2018 at 8:17 UTC Updated: Apr 20, 2018 at 14:49 UTC

 1000/0.5878 = 1701.25AUD

-Thus, you can see that it is fairly simple to find the exchange rates that suit you.
+As you can see from above, you can see that it is fairly simple but tedious to find the exchange rates that apply to you so we recommend you can use our calculators.
 The main point to remember is that there would be slight changes in rates depending on the type of product you wish to buy/sell.
 Also, it is worth remembering that not all products and services are available across all currencies and the rates will be different at ANZ Foreign Exchange centres.

 Now that you know about ANZ Exchange rates, you can make diligent currency buying decisions.
 If you need more information or what to see the current ANZ exchange rates are at their website for comparison,please click here